 BALANCING PURPOSE AND PROFIT

 As a certified B Corp, we’re committed to driving positive change for people and our planet, and are always striving to do more good in the world.
-One of our proudest achievements so far is the creation of our Responsible Supplier Programme: our way of measuring our makers’ environmental and social impact.
-Among our ethical family, you’ll find a host of fellow B Corps, as well as Fairtrade-certified growers and makers.
-By supporting their work, you’re helping to drive the kind of change you want to see in the world.
+Through our One Box: One Portion initiative, we’re fighting food poverty in our community by donating one portion of fresh, organic fruit or veg to those in need, for every Fruit & Veg Box sold.
+We’re also incredibly proud of our Responsible Supplier Programme: our way of measuring our makers’ environmental and social impact.
+And among our ethical family, you’ll find a host of fellow B Corps, as well as Fairtrade-certified growers and makers.
+By supporting their work, you’re helping to bring about real change.

 We do deliveries differently.
 By only delivering to certain areas on the same day each week, and remapping our routes each morning, we can keep miles and carbon emissions as low as possible.
 This isn’t how everyone operates, but for us, lowering our impact is key.
 We even specially designed our yellow vans to be able to carry more than other delivery vans on the road, so we can make more deliveries in a single journey.
 And when one of our vans comes to the end of its life, we repurpose the body and pop it onto another vehicle.